-63. Any person who is guilty of piracy or any crime connected with or relating or akin to piracy shall be liable to be tried and punished according to the law of England for the time being in force:
+65. Any person who is guilty of piracy or any crime connected with or relating or akin to piracy shall be liable to be tried and punished according to the law of England for the time being in force:

-Provided however that where according to such law any person is liable to suffer the punishment of death for piracy or any crime connected with or relating or akin to piracy he shall not suffer such punishment but he shall be sentenced to imprisonment for life.
+Provided that a person convicted of piracy or any crime connected with or relating or akin to piracy who on being so convicted would by the law of England be sentenced to death shall instead of being sentenced to death be sentenced to imprisonment for life.

+PART IX

-PART IX SEDITION AND OTHER OFFENCES AGAINST PUBLIC TRANQUILLITY
+UNLAWFUL ASSEMBLIES, RIOTS AND OTHER OFFENCES AGAINST PUBLIC TRANQUILLITY